HashNuke/mogo-chat/docs/install.md

 #### Building assets

+You'll need Ruby for this.
+Install a nice version like Ruby 2.1 and install the `bundler` and `rake` rubygems.
+Then run `bundle install` to install Ruby dependencies.
+When done, you will be able to use the following commands to compile or watch assets when development is happening.

 * Run `bundle exec rake assets:compile` to compile assets once.

 * Run `bundle exec rake assets:watch` to start asset server.